 The tapestry of natural areas, parks, and preserves along Florida’s Adventure Coast support a spectacular diversity of flora and fauna.
 Spread along the Gulf of Mexico, the region offers 200,000 acres of protected parklands to explore, along with pristine rivers, swathes of old-growth forest, and the beautiful waters of the Gulf.
 From birding walks to family cycling trips.read more..

 A mosaic of marshlands, floodplain forests, shimmering lakes, and grasslands, the Weekiwachee Preserve is an outdoor oasis for nature lovers.
 Spread over the southwest corner of Hernando County along Florida’s Adventure Coast, the 11,206-acre ecological treasure also serves as a fantastic destination for hiking, biking, paddling, and birdwatching.
-Bounded by the Weekiwachee.read more..
+Bounded by.read more..

 Florida’s Adventure Coast is rich in unspoiled natural spaces.
 With outdoor recreation on the rise, ensuring environmental protection is key.